NHLStendenSass/NHL-Advanced-Chess/README.md

 # Chessn't

-You can find the Start Doucment [here](documents/startDoucment.md).
+You can find the Start Document [here](documents/startDocument.md).

 **Subject:** C#2